SushmitaSingh96/GraphRAG_Evaluation/README.md

 # GraphRAG Evaluation

-This repository contains the code for evaluating **GraphRAG** on tax-related law data in the German language.
+This repository contains the scripts to evaluate **GraphRAG** on tax-related law data in the German language on HPC.
 Note: Data is not included, only the evaluation code.

 ## Steps to Run the Evaluation